Freedom For Families

 Bugzi: Empowering Young Children with Independent Mobility

-Bugzi is a powered wheelchair for children aged one to six or up to 25kg.
-It enables children with disabilities to experience independent mobility, providing them with the opportunity to explore and discover the excitement of being mobile.
-Fortunately, Bugzi has an off switch and speed control so parents can keep them safe.
+Bugzi is a powered chair for children aged one to six or up to 25kg.
+It enables children with disabilities to experience independent mobility, providing them with the opportunity to explore and discover the joy of mobility.
+Fortunately, Bugzi has an off switch and speed control, so parents can keep them safe.
+Bugzi needs to stay dry and can only go over small bumps, but it is perfect for flat surfaces.
+It can be easily transported in a vehicle and used in your home, nursery, school, playgroup, play centre, or outside on drier, flatter surfaces.

 Get Involved With RDAC